7 Most Important Social Skills for Family, Relationships & Leaders

 Conflict resolution is one of the most important social skills that any family can learn.
 People who are good at resolving conflicts don’t ignore problems or try to pretend they’re not there; they tackle them head-on and work toward finding solutions everyone can live with.

 If you grew up in a family where all conflict was resolved through fighting, yelling, or threatening violence, it may be difficult for you to handle conflict without getting overwhelmed by emotions or losing your temper.
-You’ll need time and practice to develop new ways of dealing with conflicts so that everyone feels respected and understood rather than threatened.

 Mindfulness & Self-Awareness

 Without mindfulness, it’s impossible to think clearly about yourself or other people.
-When you lack self-awareness, you tend not to recognize your feelings, needs, and triggers until you explode with anger, hurt someone else or feel deeply ashamed.
+When you lack self-awareness, you tend not to recognize your feelings, needs, and triggers until you explode with anger, hurt someone else, or feel deeply ashamed.

 Communication Skills